krobelus/rate-experiments/thesis.md

    add this literal to the trail and go to step 1, which will propagate this literal while only considering core clauses.
 Otherwise, terminate.

-This results in a minimum of clauses being added to the core because whenever a falsified clause can be found without adding a new clause to the core it will be found by core-first unit propagation.
+This results in a minimum of clauses being added to the core because whenever UP-unsatisfiability can be shown without adding a new clause to the core, this will be done by core-first unit propagation.
 This generally makes checking faster because the amount of visited clauses while propagating decreases on average.

-Consider a similar example as above: let $F = \{x, \overline{x},
-\overline{x}y\}$ be an unsatisfiable formula with proof $(\textbf{add }xy,
-\textbf{add }\square)$.
-To make such a small example possible we assume that, even though backwards checking is used, all lemmas are checked and not only core lemmas.
-As above, after performing a successful RUP check of $\square$, the core has two clauses $\{x, \overline{x}\}$.
-For checking lemma $xy$, its reverse literals $\overline{x}$ and $\overline{y}$ are added to the formula as assumptions and propagated.
-Then the trail contains $\{x,
-\overline{x}, \overline{y}\}$.
-This means that the clause $\overline{x}y$
-in the formula is falsified and could be added to the core.
-However, with core-first propagation the first falsified clause will always be found using only clauses that are already in the core if possible, so in this case it will choose $x$ or $\overline{x}$.
+Consider the same example as above but assume we do check lemma $xy$, even though it is not in the core.
+To show that $xy$ is RUP in $F$ we show that $F
+\cup \{\overline{x}, \overline{y}\}$ is UP-unsatisfiable.
+This can be done by propagating clauses $xyz$ and $x\overline{z}$.
+However, $x\overline{z}$ is not in the core, so core-first propagation will rather use $xy\overline{z}$.

 \paragraph{Reason Deletions} Under operational DRAT, unit deletions are ignored.
 Only proofs with unique reason deletions have different semantics